stackbit-projects/neat-rabbit-014d0/src/pages/projects.md

           layer, repeating these calculations for each tier of connections.
           Communicating weights to and fro, between memory and processor, consumes by far the most energy.
-This weight movement is eliminated by calculating a vector-matrix product inside the 2D array of memory cells.
-A vector represented as voltages on word lines is multiplied by a matrix represented as charge in the memory cells to yield a vector represented as currents on bit lines.
-Now energy consumption is dominated by skip, residual, or feedback connections that route signals to non-sequential crossbars.
-Stacking the crossbars shortens these interconnects and thereby reduces energy use, but surface area drops even more, constraining crossbars to operate sequentially.
-A novel method to perform vector-matrix products in a 3D-NAND memory architecture could decrease energy-use by a factor quadratic in the number of layers of circuitry and thus enable all layers to operate concurrently.
+This weight movement is eliminated by calculating a vector-matrix product inside the memory array.
+A vector represented as voltages on word lines is multiplied by a matrix represented as charge in bit cells to yield a vector represented as currents on bit lines.
+Now skin, residual, or feedback connections that route signals to non-sequential crossbars dominate energy consumption.
+Stacking the crossbars shortens these interconnects and thereby reduces energy use, but surface area drops even more.
+To avoid overheating, stacked crossbars operate sequentially, but that throttles computation.
+Moving away from learning with synapses to learning with dendrites transcends the 3D thermal constraint.
+Synaptic inputs are not weighted precisely but rather ordered meticulously along a short stretch of dendrite.
+Emulating this stretch in a ferroelectric device and fabricating these _nanodendrites_ in 3D could run AI not with megawatts in the cloud but rather with watts on a smartphone.
         align: left
         image_position: left
-        image: images/compute_in_memory.png
+        image: images/Nanodendrites_in_3D.png
       - title: Retinomorphic Vision Sensors
         content: >
           Retinomorphic cameras preprocess their photodetectors’ signals to